javajawa/eorzeas-only-hope/README.md

 Currently implemented as a Discord bot that implements both functions, and a simple twitch both that only implements `!onlyhope`.
+The discord bot adds a thumbs-up reaction emoji when it accepts a new entry.

 Setting Up
 ----------